ni/nimble/packages/nimble-components/CONTRIBUTING.md

 | tests/component-name-matrix.stories.ts | Contains a story that shows all component states for all themes hosted in Storybook.
 This is used by Chromatic visual tests to verify styling changes across all themes and states.                                                                                        |
 | tests/component-name-docs.stories.ts   | Contains the Storybook documentation for this component.
 This should provide design guidance and usage information.
 See [Creating Storybook Component Documentation](/packages/nimble-components/docs/creating-storybook-component-documentation.md) for more information. |

+### Add to component bundle

+All components should have an import added to `src/all-components.ts` so they are available in bundled distribution files.

 ### Decide how to build on top of FAST

 If fast-foundation contains a component similar to what you're adding, create a new class that extends the existing component with any Nimble-specific functionality.
 Do not prefix the new class name with "Nimble."
 Namespacing is accomplished through imports.
 Use `FoundationElement.compose()` to add the component to Nimble.
 In the argument to `compose`, provide a `baseClass` value if your component is the Nimble equivalent of the FAST component that it extends.
 (No two Nimble components should specify the same `baseClass` value.)